deqode/GoArcc/README.md

-# Example Go monolith with embedded microservices and The Clean Architecture
+# Go monolith with embedded microservices including GRPC,REST, graphQL and The Clean Architecture.

 This project shows an example of how to implement monolith with embedded microservices (a.k.a. modular monolith).
 This way you'll get many upsides